cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 cloudflared tunnel login
 ```

-Will be shown a big URL with an authentication string like this one.
+You will be shown a big URL with an authentication string like this one.

 ```bash
 https://dash.cloudflare.com/argotunnel?aud=&callback=https%3A%2F%2Flogin.cloudflareaccess.org%2FyO5QTw53edgtamTbyJb9TtlzHNnnDLNApcx3gSo%3D
 ```

-Just copy and paste on your browser.
-An authorization screen will be shown
+Just copy and paste it into your browser.
+An authorization screen will be shown.

 ![Cloudflare authorize screen](/assets/images/what-is-cloudflare/cloudflare-login.webp)

 Click on your domain and authorize.
-Cloudflare will automatically install a cert file at the user's home directory.
+Cloudflare will automatically install a cert file in the user's home directory.

 ```bash
 You have successfully logged in.